jackdewinter/pymarkdown/readme.md

   - switch from list to bq and back again
   - 270 and check for indent levels after

-- is_block_quote and looking for a block quote on various stacks
+- is_list and looking for a list on various stacks
-- same with lists
+- various leading_spaces.split( type functions

 ### Priority 3 - Like To Solve in next 3 m